How to Remove a Member From an LLC in California? (Guide)

 Man seriously working on documents he's working on

-For our LLC, the other members filed an amended Articles of Organization with the state immediately and paid a $30 filing fee.
+For our LLC, the other members filed amended Articles of Organization with the state immediately and paid a $30 filing fee.

 Two forms are available, depending on how you wish to proceed after removing a member from a California LLC.
-If you want your former Articles to remain public, file the Amendment to the Articles of Organization (Form LLC-2).
+If you want your former articles to remain public, file the Amendment to the Articles of Organization (Form LLC-2).

-If you wish to replace the old Articles entirely, file Restated Articles of Organization (LLC-10).
+If you wish to replace the old articles entirely, file Restated Articles of Organization (LLC-10).

 If the limited liability companies' dissolution occurred due to a court ruling or legal action, you must file a Certificate of Cancellation (Form LLC-12) with the state [1].